Fantasy Basketball Picks: Top DraftKings NBA DFS Lineup Strategy for 76ers vs. Kings Showdown on November 22

-Monday night’s featured NBA Showdown contest is a matchup between the Philadelphia 76ers and the Sacramento Kings at 10:00 p.m.
+Friday night’s featured NBA Showdown contest is a matchup between the Sacramento Kings and the Los Angeles Lakers at 10:30 p.m.
 ET.
-As usual, DraftKings is featuring a huge Showdown contest for this game, and below are slate specific targets for Monday’s nightcap.
+As usual, DraftKings is featuring a huge Showdown contest for this game, and below are slate specific targets for Friday’s nightcap.

-Set your DraftKings fantasy basketball lineups here: NBA Showdown $100K Fadeaway [$25K to 1st] (PHI vs SAC)
+Set your DraftKings fantasy basketball lineups here: NBA Showdown $120K Fadeaway [$30K to 1st] (SAC vs LAL)

 Captain’s Picks